apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 `@since Oak 1.3.14`

 The following features is now deprecated:
-In OSGi enviroment, implementations of `IndexFieldProvider` and `FulltextQueryTermsProvider` under `org.apache.jackrabbit.oak.plugins.index.lucene.spi` (see javadoc [here][oak-lucene]) are called during indexing and querying as documented in javadocs.
+In OSGi environment, implementations of `IndexFieldProvider` and `FulltextQueryTermsProvider` under `org.apache.jackrabbit.oak.plugins.index.lucene.spi` (see javadoc [here][oak-lucene]) are called during indexing and querying as documented in javadocs.